Fractured clavicle in the newborn

 When to Contact a Medical Professional

-Call for an appointment with your health care provider if your baby acts uncomfortable when you lift them.
+Contact your health care provider if your baby acts uncomfortable when you lift them.

 Marcdante KJ, Kliegman RM.
 Assessment of the mother, fetus, and newborn.
 In: Kliegman RM, St. Geme JW, Blum NJ, Shah SS, Tasker RC, Wilson KM, eds.
 Nelson Textbook of Pediatrics.
 21st ed.
 Philadelphia, PA: Elsevier; 2020:chap 58.